News and Events

-Gautam Pillay is WCU’s new associate vice president for sponsored research.
+Gautam Pillay is WCU’s new associate vice president for Research and Sponsored Programs.
 Most recently, he was associate provost for research and a professor of chemical engineering at Rowan University.
 While Pillay has extensive experience in academia, his background as a chemical engineer also earned him positions with Los Alamos and other national laboratories.

 This fall, the first residents are moving into the East Village Apartments on South Campus.
 Just completed, the five buildings comprise a total of 264 beds.
 Each unit is fully furnished and has four separate bedrooms, two full baths, a full kitchen and laundry, and a living and dining area.
 The Village Clubhouse has also been renovated, with the addition of a “product on demand” (POD) food service area by Aramark, an expanded fitness center, fire pit/conversation area, plus remodeled computer lab, office space and conference room.